noraeisner/LATTE/README.md

 ### Arguments

 NOTE: all of these arguments (except new-path, auto and targetlist, new-data) can be changed as option in the GUI.
-They are arguments in case the same options wish to be run multiple times and the user therfore wishes to identify them in the command line when the program is executed.
+They are arguments in case the same options wish to be run multiple times and the user therefore wishes to identify them in the command line when the program is executed.

-!!!!!!  **--new-data**  The code requires multiple text files to be stored on your computer in order to run - these are downloaded automatically from the MAST server.
+**--new-data**  The code requires multiple text files to be stored on your computer in order to run - these are downloaded automatically from the MAST server.
 The first time the proghram is run, and any time that there is new data available, add **--new-data** to the command line when running the program.
 The code checks what data has already been downloaded and doesn't re-download anything that already exists.

 **--auto** When looking at the FFIs, the default option is that you choose both the large and small apertures interactivelty.
 In order for the system to choose them run the command with '--auto'.